beckn/protocol-server/prod-setup.md

+# Protocol Server Setup Guide for Production.

+#### Note: The following setup/steps are for Ubuntu Machine.

 ## Cloning the GitHub Repository

 Since the Protocol Server repository is public, you can clone it and switch to the main branch using the following commands: